 Professional business cards are available to Bakersfield College employees (250 each) at no charge.
 To order business cards, complete the business card request form, accessed under the 'Marketing and Public Relations' tab on the Employee Forms website.
-Expect a 5 to 7 working day processing time frame, if the proof is attended to promptly.
+Expect 30 working day processing time frame, if the proof is attended to promptly.
+Any corrections to your business card submission, reply to the automated message received after placing your order.